 Astronomical August: Stargazing Extraordinaire in Ontario’s Cottage Country

-Marvel at the stars this August when the Persied Meteor Shower is at its height and when the late summer skies offer a clearer glimpse of the heavens.
-Here are just a few of the great spots to look up in wonder just north of Toronto:
+Marvel at the stars this August when the Perseid Meteor Shower is at its height and when the late summer skies offer a clearer glimpse of the heavens.
+Here are just a few of the star gazing parties and great spots to look up in wonder just north of Toronto:

 Brennans Hill Camping and Cabins – South River